kidd1492/note_summarizer/README.md

 # Note Summarizer Project

 The **Note Summarizer** is a Python-based project analyzer designed to parse and analyze the structure of Python and Web base files could be great for Flask and Django projects.
-It will generate CSV reports for each file type, and provide insights into the analyzed codebase.
+It will generate a CSV reports with each file type, and provide insights into the analyzed codebase.
 The project is structured to be easily extensible, supporting additional analyzers for other file types (e.g., CSS, JavaScript) in the future.

 ## Features
 - The program collects all file paths in the specified directory for the supported file types (currently Python and HTML).
-- Based on the file type, the program calls the appropriate analyzer (e.g., PythonAnalyzer, HTMLAnalyzer).
-- Analyzers parse the file content, extract relevant information, and generate a CSV report for each file type.
+- Analyzer parse the file content, extract relevant information, and generate a CSV report including each file type.
-- CSV reports are saved in the csv_file directory with details about the analyzed files.
+- CSV report is saved in the csv_file directory as file_summary.
 - The CSV files can be used for generating detailed reports, visualization, or further analysis.
 - Easily integrates with projects built using frameworks like Django and Flask.